NixOS/nixos-hardware/microsoft/surface/OLD-BEHAVIOUR-DEPRECATION.md

 Now, however --- as-of 2023-01-10 --- we have a much wider variety of chipsets, incl. models with some of the newer AMD CPUs, and this is breaking small things in annoying ways for more people.

+## How to update

+By preference, there will already be a specialised module for your model's configuration.

+If not, the `microsoft/surface/common/` module can also be imported directly, and the options provided can be used in your own system's configuration.

+Alternatively, you can create a new specialisation for your model under `microsoft/surface` configured for that model.

 ## Changes

 ### Model Specialisations